Hybrid battery repair equipment

 Hybrid vehicle battery reconditioning, repair and maintenance equipment for individual | fleet servicing

-What is an HEV battery module?
+What is a hybrid battery module?

 |cells/module||module V||type||modules/pack||pack V|